romi-v/pilot_project_sql/README.md

 ### 2. Top skills in the highest paying job postings

-To identify the skills associated with the highest paying positions I added the necessary columns from the dimension tables to my dataset and then filtered my data in the same manner as I did in the previous query.
-I decided to create a new table, as well as a simple bar chart displaying the top skills.
+What skills were associated with these highest paying job opportunities?
+To identify these, I used join function to get all the necessary data in one overview table and then filtered my data in the same manner as I did in the previous query.
+I went for a simple bar chart here to display the top skills.

    ![top_skills](https://github.com/user-attachments/assets/a918e944-f08a-4ea9-a198-d85d4eabf97f)
    _Bar chart visualizing the necessary skills for the highest-paying Data Analyst jobs_